MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/stream-real-time-events-from-customapp-to-kusto.md

 * Download and install **Node.js LTS**.
 The latest [long-term support (LTS) version](https://nodejs.org).
 * [Visual Studio Code](https://code.visualstudio.com) (recommended) or any other integrated development environment (IDE).

-## Create an eventstream and a KQL database
+## Create an Eventstream and a KQL Database items in Microsoft Fabric

 You can create an Eventstream item (eventstream) or a KQL Database item (KQL database) on the **Workspace** page or the **Create hub** page.
 Here are the steps: